Previous port: Kristiansund

 Trondheim has a rich cultural life with an international flavour, and is a popular destination for pilgrimages.
-This historic city has a lot to offer.
-Take a stroll to see for yourself.
+This historic city has a lot to offer and is easy to explore on foot.
 Start at the Old Town Bridge and follow the path that heads south through the park next to the river Nid.
 The cathedral is on your right with the Archbishop's Palace that contains one of the best museums in Norway.
 The path brings you to Hadrian's place and the legendary St Olav's spring.

 Bakklandet is Trondheim’s old quarter, and lies on the eastern side of the Nidelva.
 It is most easily reached by crossing Gamle Bybru from the town centre.
 The old wooden buildings, originally workers' houses, have now been restored and converted into flats, shops and restaurants.